Helen of Troy: Seduction or kidnapping by Paris

 Paris, a Trojan prince, came to Sparta to claim Helen, in the guise of a supposed diplomatic mission.
 Before this journey, Paris had been appointed by Zeus to judge the most beautiful goddess; Hera, Athena, or Aphrodite.
 In order to earn his favour, Aphrodite promised Paris the most beautiful woman in the world.
 Swayed by Aphrodite's offer, Paris chose her as the most beautiful of the goddesses, earning the wrath of Athena and Hera.

-Although Helen is sometimes depicted as being raped by Paris, Ancient Greek sources are often elliptical and contradictory.
-Herodotus states that Helen was abducted, but the Cypria simply mentions that after giving Helen gifts, "Aphrodite brings the Spartan queen together with the Prince of Troy."
-Sappho argues that Helen willingly left behind Menelaus and their nine-year-old daughter, Hermione, to be with Paris:
+Although Helen is sometimes depicted as being forcibly abducted by Paris, most Ancient Greek sources, following Homer, believed that Helen fell in love with the Trojan prince, and went to Troy willingly.
+In Homer, Helen herself says she followed Paris, or that she was led to Troy by Aphrodite.
+Herodotus, who says Paris "carried off" (ἁρπάσαντος) Helen, states Paris "got her to fly" with him.
+The Cypria simply mentions that after giving Helen gifts, "Aphrodite brings the Spartan queen together with the Prince of Troy."
+Apollodorus says Paris persuaded Helen to leave with him, and Sappho argues that Helen willingly left behind Menelaus and their daughter, Hermione, to be with Paris:

 Dio Chrysostom gives a completely different account of the story, questioning Homer's credibility: after Agamemnon had married Helen's sister, Clytemnestra, Tyndareus sought Helen's hand for Menelaus for political reasons.
 However, Helen was sought by many suitors, who came from far and near, among them Paris who surpassed all the others and won the favor of Tyndareus and his sons.
 Thus he won her fairly and took her away to Troia, with the full consent of her natural protectors.
 Cypria narrate that in just three days Paris and Helen reached Troy.
 Homer narrates that during a brief stop-over in the small island of Kranai, according to Iliad, the two lovers consummated their passion.
 On the other hand, Cypria note that this happened the night before they left Sparta.

+In her book Helen of Troy: Myth, Beauty, Devastation, Ruby Blondell posits, "Though [Helen's] departure is typically referred to as an 'abduction', none of our sources claims that Paris took Helen by force against her will.
+Her complicity is essential to her story".